Afudu/P2_OpenClassroom/README.md

 # Installation

-The following commands rely on the knowledge of how to user the terminal (Unix, macOS) or the command line (Windows).
+The following commands rely on the knowledge of how to use the terminal (Unix, macOS) or the command line (Windows).

 **1 - Get the code**